seatgeek/hashi-helper/README.md

 #### `vault-profile-edit`

-Replaced by `hashi-helper edit-file ~/.hashi-helper-config.pgp`.
+Replaced by `hashi-helper edit-file ~/.hashi-helper-config.yml.pgp`.

-Decrypt (or create), open and encrypt the secure `HASHIHELPER_CONFIG_FILE` (`~/.hashi-helper-config.pgp`) file containing `hashi-helper` configuration, including the collection of Vault profiles which can be used.
-See `YAML` file snippet example, above.
+Decrypt (or create), open and encrypt the secure `HASHIHELPER_CONFIG_FILE` (`~/.hashi-helper-config.yml.pgp`) file containing `hashi-helper` configuration, including the collection of Vault profiles which can be used.
+See `yml` file snippet example, above.

 #### `vault-profile-use`